hughlang/tweek/docs/1-basics.md

 # Getting Started with the Basics

 This is a quick overview of some examples that show how to animate tweens.
-Conveniently, all of these can be found in a single file: [/examples/ggez/gg_basics.rs](https://github.com/wasm-network/tweek-rust/blob/master/examples/ggez/gg_basics.rs), which lets you browse and test each various examples.
-If you have Rust installed, you can run these examples like this:
+Conveniently, all of these can be found in a single file: [/examples/ggez/gg_basics.rs](https://github.com/wasm-network/tweek-rust/blob/master/examples/ggez/gg_basics.rs), which lets you browse and test various examples.
+If you have Rust nightly installed, you can run these examples like this:

 ```
 cargo run --bin basics